Surrogacy provides hope to couples who cannot carry a pregnancy to term and deliver a child.

 - Cryopreservation and Storage of Sperm

-Our Patient Care Coordinator will contact the couple’s insurance company to check for any services that are covered by their insurance plan.
+One of our Patient Care Coordinator (PCC) will contact the couple’s insurance company to check for any services that are covered by their insurance plan.
 Covered services will be submitted to insurance.
-Our Office Director, Diane Mervine is available to discuss fees and services.
+All other fees will be outlined by the PCC and explained, in person and in writing, prior to the start of the process.